 Natural Solutions Environmental Consultants Pty Ltd have been commissioned by the Port of Brisbane Corporation (PBC) to undertake a plant survey along the T1-3 Overflow and Car Precinct areas located within the Port of Brisbane and to produce associated reporting.
-This is the third monitoring report detailing the results from the September 2008 plant survey.
+This is the fourth monitoring report and details the results from the December 2008 survey.